Ckyle30/PA4/README.md

 2. Edited readme file
 3. Reworked on the phython code
 4. Added code for the graph for part 2
+5. Updated the graph to fit in 1 code
 ---